jatinsharma0e0/classic-snake-game/replit.md

 - Updated start screen with beautiful jungle background image for immersive experience
 - Enhanced text styling with better contrast and readability over new background
 - Removed animated grid elements (trees, vines, leaves) to showcase clean jungle background image
+- Added wiggle animation to snake's tongue for more dynamic and flexible appearance
+- Tongue now shows subtle side-to-side wiggle and vertical bobbing when extended